sofia-rajan/Feature-Engineering/README - EDA on Zomato Dataset.md

 ## Step 8: Documentation and Reporting

-Finally, document your analysis in a clear and concise manner.
+Finally, document our analysis in a clear and concise manner.
 Create a report or presentation summarizing the analysis process, findings, and recommendations.

 ## Conclusion

 Performing Exploratory Data Analysis (EDA) is a crucial first step in any data analysis project.
-By following these steps and techniques, you can gain valuable insights into the dataset and make informed decisions based on the data.
+By following these steps and techniques, we can gain valuable insights into the dataset and make informed decisions based on the data.